Mustafa-khann/MNIST-Digit-Recognizer-in-C/README.md

 ## Note

 This is a basic implementation and may take a while to run on the full dataset.
-For better performance, consider techniques like mini-batch training or using a more optimized linear algebra library.
+This can be improved in a thousand ways!
+Hesitate not to contribute.